- 9.4–11 in

 - Covered with down and able to walk soon after hatching.
 Feed themselves within one day.

 Scrape in ground, lined with lichens, dry grass, or leaves.

 Feeds in short vegetation or open areas.
 Moves by stop-run-stop, scanning and capturing prey at stops.
 Captures prey by single peck or series of pecks.

+This species is on the 2014 State of the Birds Watch List, which lists species most in danger of extinction without significant conservation action.
 Market hunting in 19th and early 20th centuries caused major decline in American Golden-Plover numbers.
 One estimate of a single day's kill near New Orleans was 48,000.
 Population rebounded after hunting ended.

 - Johnson, O. W., and P. G. Connors.
 1996.
 American Golden-Plover (Pluvialis dominica), Pacific Golden-Plover (Pluvialis fulva).
 In The Birds of North America, No. 201-202 (A. Poole and F. Gill, eds.).
 The Academy of Natural Sciences, Philadelphia, and The American Ornithologists' Union, Washington, D.C.